SonicEnergy

 SonicEnergy (previously uBeam) was a US company that claimed to be developing a wireless charging system that works via ultrasound.
+Whether this is even physically possible was widely questioned, including by former uBeam staff.

 History

 SonicEnergy (previously uBeam) was founded in 2011 by Meredith Perry and won the University of Pennsylvania's invention competition, PennVention, in April 2011.
 It demonstrated its first prototype of the technology at The Wall Street Journal's All Things Digital Conference, D9, in May 2011.

 uBeam received $26 million in investment from venture capitalists and investors including Andreessen Horowitz, Upfront Ventures, Founders Fund, Mark Cuban and Marissa Mayer.

 By 2016, all of uBeam's original engineering team had left the company, with some engineers leaving before their stocks had vested.

 Axios reported that uBeam privately demonstrated a working prototype of the technology at the Upfront Summit on February 2, 2017. uBeam demonstrated wireless charging of several phones using an improved prototype such as the iPhone 7 and the Samsung Galaxy S7 phones simultaneously to USA Today.

 In September 2018, Meredith Perry stepped down from her role as CEO.
 She was replaced by Jacqueline McCauley as acting CEO.
 In December 2018, McCauley was replaced by Simon McElrea as CEO who restructured the company under the name SonicEnergy; Subsequent to this, McElrea stepped down as CEO in December 2019, and was replaced by Will Kain, formerly the company's CFO, as acting CEO.
 Will Kain stepped down as CEO in May 2021.